livepeer/docs/docs/installation/‌install-tutorial.md

 	- [OBS Studio](https://obsproject.com/) open source open broadcaster software Free and open source software for video recording and live streaming.

 	- Save the [Configuration file](https://github.com/livepeer/go-livepeer/blob/master/cmd/livepeer_bench/transcodingOptions.json) for the benchmark tool into your file folder.
+This is a .json file that provides configurations for transcoding options.

 	- click on the raw file and save-as to your folder with the programs in it.